 There are 6 types of urinary incontinence – stress, urge (overactive bladder), mixed, overflow, and functional.

 - Stress incontinence is when there is pressure on the bladder such as when you exercise, sneezing, coughing, or heavy objects.
 You may have little to moderate bladder leaks.

 - Urge incontinence (also known as overactive bladder) is when you feel a strong urge to urinate.
 You may also have little to moderate bladder leaks.

 - Mixed incontinence is a combination of both stress & urge incontinence.

 - Overflow incontinence is when your bladder never completely empties.
 This can lead to more recurrent UTI’s because the urine in the bladder can increase the bacteria grown there.

 - Functional incontinence is when you may have an illness or disability preventing you from staying dry.

 How We Can Help

 Having urinary incontinence can also cause urinary tract infections & other health concerns.
 Incontinence is not a normal part of aging and is treatable.
 Give our pharmacist a quick call!
 We can discuss natural treatments that can help to reduce urinary tract infections & bladder leaks.

-Here at ND Labs, Inc, our pharmacist created a patent pending liquid supplement to help reduce bladder leaks & urges called Rejoice®.
+Here at ND Labs, Inc, our pharmacist created a patented liquid supplement to help reduce bladder leaks & urges called Rejoice®.
 Having UTI’s and/or bladder leaks can be very frustrating.
 We want you to live your best life.
 Contact us for more information and to get free samples!